-First week - Faculty member makes application for spring semester leave of absence to department chair.
+First week - Faculty member makes application for February leave of absence to department chair.

-Second week - Recommendation on spring semester leave of absence department chair to school dean.
+Second week - Recommendation on February leave of absence department chair to school dean.

-Third week - Recommendation on spring semester leave of absence dean to provost.
+Third week - Recommendation on February leave of absence dean to provost.

-Fourth week - Recommendation on spring semester leave of absence provost to president.
+Fourth week - Recommendation on February leave of absence provost to president.